Shr1ram741/SoC_Device_Drivers/assignment1/ASS1.md

 1.<br>
   a.<br>
     Processor: A processor (or CPU) is the brain of the computer.
-It is a hardware that performs data input/output, processing and storage functions for a computer system.\n
+It is a hardware that performs data input/output, processing and storage functions for a computer system.<br>
     Core: A core is a single processing unit within the CPU.
 It is the basic computation unit of the CPU.<br>
   b.
 6 - lscpu<br>
   c.
 6 - /proc/cpuinfo<br>